cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/build-tools/maven.html.md

 Set the server/id node to correspond to the server name set in the pom.xml file and also set the username and password for the desired account.

-Then use maven to package and deploy!
+Then use Maven to package and deploy!

 <pre class="terminal">
 $ mvn clean package